SisodiyaAshwini/SKFProductAssistantMini/README.md

 ### 1. Clone or Download the Repository

-Unzip or clone the folder on your machine.
+Clone the repository on your machine.

 ### 2. Configure `local.settings.json`
 Rename "local.settings.sample.json" file to "local.settings.json"